 Pursuant to the terms of their respective employment agreements, the salaries of the named executive officers are reviewed on an annual basis and the ultimate decision on where to set the base salaries for our named executive officers is determined as described above under "Overview."
-In 2010, we set base salaries (other than the Chief Executive Officer's) primarily on our Chief Executive Officer's recommendations based on his assessment of each named executive officer's individual performance and contribution to our overall profitability, and the operational performance of the segments or part of the business for which the named executive officer has responsibility.
-In evaluating these factors, Mr. Zyskind relied upon his independent judgment, data gathered from his discussions with newly hired employees and his knowledge of our industry to determine the ultimate amount of each named executive officer's annual base salary, taking into account each person's pivotal role in driving our growth-oriented business strategies, and then made recommendations to our Compensation Committee.

-The Compensation Committee approved the following base salary increases from 2009 to 2010: Mr. Zyskind - \$625,000 in 2009 to \$975,000 in 2010; Mr. Saxon - \$500,000 in 2009 to \$600,000 in 2010; and Messrs.
-Pipoly and Longo - \$400,000 in 2009 to \$500,000 in 2010.
-Mr. Caviet's base salary did not increase from 2009 to 2010, but did increase from £350,000 to £450,000 effective January 1, 2011.
-These salary increases for our named executive officers reflect their respective contributions to our performance, including return on equity, earnings per share and revenue growth.
-We believe our financial performance reflects the loyalty and team commitment of our named executive officers, who all have been with us at least eight years and who joined us at lower, and what we believe was below market, compensation levels that reflected our small size at that time.
-These key members of our management team are essential to our organization and the salary increases reflect our Chief Executive Officer's determination of the appropriate compensation necessary to retain each of them.
-With respect to our Chief Executive Officer, it also reflects his leadership and efforts in the growth of the Company and the fact that he had not received a salary increase since 2007.
+We set base salaries (other than the Chief Executive Officer's) primarily based on our Chief Executive Officer's recommendations and his assessment of each named executive officer's individual performance and contribution to our overall profitability, and the operational performance of the segments or part of the business for which the named executive officer has responsibility.
+In evaluating these factors, Mr. Zyskind relies upon his independent judgment, data gathered from his discussions with newly hired employees and his knowledge of our industry to determine the ultimate amount of each named executive officer's annual base salary, taking into account each person's pivotal role in driving our growth-oriented business strategies, and then makes recommendations to our Compensation Committee.
+Messrs.
+Caviet, Saxon, Pipoly and Longo each received a salary increase effective March 5, 2013, but before then had not received salary increases since January 1, 2011 for Mr. Caviet and January 1, 2010 for Messrs.
+Saxon, Pipoly and Longo.
+Mr. Zyskind's salary has not changed since 2010.
+We believe our financial performance reflects the loyalty and team commitment of our named executive officers, who all have been with us at least ten years and who joined us at lower, and what we believe was below market, compensation levels that reflected our small size at that time.
+These key members of our management team are essential to our organization and their salary levels reflect our Chief Executive Officer's determination of the appropriate compensation necessary to retain each of them.
+With respect to our Chief Executive Officer, his salary level also reflects his primary role in the growth of the Company.

 Bonus.
 We believe that bonuses should be dependent on and tied to our financial performance, and should only be paid in the event of superior performance.
 Our bonus policy is designed to reward each named executive officer for his contributions to our profitability for the fiscal year.
 Except for Mr. Pipoly, the employment agreements for our named executive officers specify the annual bonus targets for each executive.
-In February 2011, the Compensation Committee approved the bonus payments for our named executive officers for the 2010 fiscal year.
+In December 2012 and March 2013, the Compensation Committee approved the bonus payments for our named executive officers for the 2012 fiscal year.